Updated on 9/7/2022

 Frequently the role of the oldest child, the golden child or “the good one” takes it upon themself to behave in a perfect way.
 They equate being perfect, whether in school, sports, or extracurricular activities, to being accepted by their families.
 The golden child is often treated differently than their siblings, with preferential treatment.
 As a result, the golden child works hard at maintaining this position.

 The black sheep will be treated like a scapegoat.
 This involves being singled out of the family or left out of activities with negative treatment or blame that’s not always deserved.
 This manner of behavior can be likened to bullying and can have a devastating effect on self-esteem.
 As a result of this treatment, the black sheep of the family often feels like they don’t belong.
 This behavior can seep into a child’s life outside the home.
 One study found that bullying behavior of children who came from dysfunctional families was more prevalent than bullying of those who were from functional families.

 When it comes to substance abuse, the role of the enabler is to make the addict’s life easier, rather than help them face the tough problems.
 The enabler in a dysfunctional family feels the weight of their family’s problems.
-They are the martyrs who often support the dysfunctional behavior and enforce the role everyone has taken on.
+They are the martyrs who often support dysfunctional behavior and enforce the family role everyone has taken on.

 Causes of a Dysfunctional Family

 One study looked closely at the price paid by those growing up in a dysfunctional family identified several causes for how these dynamics manifest.
 Some of these causes include:

 - An abusive parent:When one or both parents have a history of child abuse and neglect, whether that’s through words or actions.
 This can include physical abuse, sexual abuse, emotional abuse, and verbal abuse in the family system and foster a dysfunctional family environment.